 Perhaps the first thing to do as part of your holiday IT security plan is to let your customers know all the steps you take to protect your e-commerce site and to keep their information safe from cybercriminals.
 Consider a banner on your home page promoting how your website is secure, and provide a link to a page that gives details on the technologies, policies, and processes you have deployed to ensure security.

-Ideally, your security posture should include these eight defense measures:
+Ideally, your security posture should include these nine defense measures:

 1. PCI DSS Accreditation